 a.
 Requirement: The new 501(r) regulations lowered the language translation threshold for limited English proficient (LEP) populations to the lower of 5% of LEP individuals in the community served/1000-LEP individuals.
-UM Rehabilitation & Orthopedic Institute translated its financial assistance policy into the following languages: English, Spanish, French; Russian; Chinese; Korean; Vietnamese; Tagalog a.
-Requirement: The new 501(r) regulations require a plain language summary of the FAP that is clear, concise, and easy for a patient to understand.
-UM Rehabilitation & Orthopedic Institute created a new plain language summary of its financial assistance policy in addition to its already-existing patient information sheet.
+University of Maryland Medical Center translated its financial assistance policy into the following languages: English, Spanish, French, and Chinese.